 7. Moonlight Rainbow Fountain (Seoul, Korea)

-This amazing sight is the longest bridge fountain in the world at a length of over 1,000 meters.
+This amazing site is the longest bridge fountain in the world at a length of over 1,000 meters.
 The Banpo Bridge fountain was designed to be environmentally friendly since the 190 tons of water it pumps per minute comes from, and returns to, the river the bridge spans.
-A night time visit is a must for visitors to Seoul because of the lights the fountain contains.
+A night-time visit is a must for visitors to Seoul because of the lights the fountain contains.
 This is where you will see how the bridge gets its name.

 8. The Trevi Fountain (Rome, Italy)